AztecProtocol/aztec-packages/docs/docs/aztec/concepts/smart_contracts/functions/function_transforms.md

 ## Function transformation

-When you define a function in an Aztec contract, it undergoes several transformations under the hood.
+When you define a function in an Aztec contract, it undergoes several transformations when it is compiled.
 These transformations prepare the function for execution.
 These transformations include:

 - [Creating a context for the function](#context-creation)
 - [Handling function inputs](#input-handling)